-MARSOC Marine Special Operations The Marine Special Operations Advisor Group, which consists of a Headquarters Company and 3rd and 4th Marine Special Operations Battalions, provides tailored military combat-skills training and advisor support for identified foreign forces in order to enhance their tactical capabilities and to prepare the environment as directed by USSOCOM.
-Marines and Sailors of the MSOAG train, advise and assist friendly hostnation forces-including naval and maritime military and paramilitary forces-to enable them to support their governments' internal security and stability, to counter subversion and to reduce the risk of violence from internal and external threats.
-MSOAG deployments are coordinated by MARSOC, through USSOCOM, in accordance with engagement 1st and 2d Marine Special Operations Battalions
+The Marine Special Operations Regiment (MSOR) consists of a Headquarters Company and three Marine Special Operations Battalions (1st, 2d and 3d).
+The Regiment provides tailored military combat-skills training and advisor support for identified foreign forces in order to enhance their tactical capabilities and to prepare the environment as directed by USSOCOM as well as the capability to form the nucleus of a Joint Special Operations Task Force.
+Marines and Sailors of the MSOR train, advise and assist friendly host nation forces - including naval and maritime military and paramilitary forces - to enable them to support their governments' internal security and stability, to counter subversion and to reduce the risk of violence from internal and external threats.
+MSOR deployments are coordinated by MARSOC, through USSOCOM, in accordance with engagement priorities for Overseas Contingency Operations.
+1st, 2d and 3d Marine Special Operations Battalions